Friday, June 13, 2025

 Aside from his record-breaking 2021 PGA Championship victory, which truly was a performance for the ages, Phil had been increasingly fading into a non-presence, last playing any non-major events on the PGA Tour in late 2021 and 2022, making only one cut out of three cut events – a T-36 finish at what was then the Fortinet Championship.
 He hasn’t exactly set the world on fire in his time playing LIV Golf’s team scramble format, either, carding only two Top 10 individual finishes since 2023.

-So, does the PGA Tour need to bring this contentious, antagonistic, aging, over-the-hill club member back into the fold?
+So, does the PGA Tour need to bring this contentious, antagonistic, aging member of the over-the-hill-club back into the fold?

 Dustin Johnson – DJ, as he is known, may be the quintessential laid-back, no-worries guy.
 Long of limb and stride, and long off the tee, Johnson was also fading in the stats when he accepted the Saudi gelt.
 In his last season playing non-major Tour events he managed two Top 10 finishes and eight cuts made in 10 cut events—not exactly covering himself in glory.